arnoldt100/anansi/documentation/source/Classes/MDTaskGroupFactory.cpp.rst

    The default constructor.

-.. function:: MDTaskGroupFactory::MDTaskGroupFactory( const MDTaskGroupFactory &other )
+.. function:: MDTaskGroupFactory::MDTaskGroupFactory( const MDTaskGroupFactory &other ) = delete

     The copy constructor.

-.. function:: MDTaskGroupFactory::MDTaskGroupFactory(MDTaskGroupFactory && other)
+.. function:: MDTaskGroupFactory::MDTaskGroupFactory(MDTaskGroupFactory && other) = delete

     The copy-move constructor.